antony-a-n/Hosting-a-static-website-with-AWS-S3/README.md

  You have to wait for a few moment for the DNS propagation.

- Once it is propagated, we can access the website by mywebsite.antonyan.tech (In this example)
+ Once it is propagated, we can access the website by mywebsite.antonyan.tech (In this example).

  ![website](https://user-images.githubusercontent.com/61390678/212609244-71e4d0ce-64d6-47f2-a0d8-edfa970871f7.png)